Papripa/IBED/README.md

 # IBED
-A course based badminton gesture recognition system using Arduino and C++.
+A course based badminton gesture recognition system using Arduino,C++ and provided a simple visualization UI .

+##